Audit Committee Charter

 - Review the program established by management that monitors compliance with the Code of Conduct and reviews the record of such compliance.

-- Review periodically with the Global Head of Compliance, or appropriate delegates and other members of management, compliance and regulatory matters affecting the Firm, material changes to the Compliance Program framework, and any specific compliance policies requiring Board review or approval.
-The Global Head of Compliance shall have access to communicate with the Audit Committee on any matter relevant to the compliance program.
+- Review, together with the Risk Policy Committee, periodically with the Global Head of Compliance, or appropriate delegates and other members of management, compliance and regulatory matters affecting the Firm, material changes to the Compliance Program framework, and any specific compliance policies requiring Board review or approval.
+The Global Head of Compliance shall have access to communicate with the Audit Committee and the Risk Policy Committee on any matter relevant to the compliance program.

-- Review regulatory authorities' significant examination reports, or summaries of the same, pertaining to the corporation, its subsidiaries and associated companies.
+- Receive regulatory authorities' significant examination reports, or summaries of the same, pertaining to the corporation that are within the scope of responsibilities of the Audit Committee.

 - Receive communications and presentations from management summarizing the suspicious activity report filing activity of the Firm and/or its subsidiaries with the appropriate regulatory and law enforcement agencies.